dagwud/thewoodlands-help/token.md

 ### What if there are no tokens available?

-Ask on the [telegram channel](https://t.me/woodlands_raven) if more tokens can be allocated.
+Ask on the [telegram channel](https://t.me/woodlands_raven) if more tokens can be created.
 This will depend on available server capacity.

 ### What if the token doesn't work?